-PLEASE SEE REVERSE SIDE FOR

-INFORMATION ON VOTING YOUR

-PROXY BY TELEPHONE OR INTERNET.
+PLEASE SEE REVERSE SIDE FOR INFORMATION ON VOTING YOUR PROXY BY TELEPHONE OR INTERNET.

-\\\\\ /X/ PLEASE MARK YOUR 5302 VOTES AS IN THIS EXAMPLE.
+/X/ Please mark your votes as in this sample.

 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED BY THE UNDERSIGNED STOCKHOLDER(S).
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED "FOR" THE ELECTION AS DIRECTORS OF THE NOMINEES LISTED BELOW.

+The Board of Directors recommends a vote FOR proposal 1.

+1. ELECTION OF DIRECTORS // For // Withheld

+Nominees: Ronald B. Port, Robert G. Rettig and Robert M. Melzer.

-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED "FOR" THE ELECTION AS DIRECTORS OF THE NOMINEES LISTED BELOW. \\\\\ THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSAL 1. . . . . . . . . . . . . . . . . .
-1. ELECTION OF DIRECTORS: FOR WITHHELD Nominees: 01 Bernard Kalish 02 Sidney L. Port 11 11 03 Robert J. Washlow FOR, except vote withheld from the following numbered nominee(s): -----2.
-In their discretion, the proxy is authorized to vote on any other matter that may properly come before the meeting or any adjournment thereof.
+FOR, except vote withheld from the following nominee(s):

+2. In their discretion, the Proxy is authorized to vote on any other matter that may properly come before the meeting or any adjournment thereof.

 The undersigned hereby revokes any proxy heretofore given and confirms all that said proxies, or any of them, or any substitute or substitutes, may lawfully do or cause to be done by virtue hereof.

+SIGNATURE(S): Date: 2002 -

 NOTE: PLEASE DATE AND SIGN AS NAME APPEARS HEREON.
 IF SHARES ARE HELD JOINTLY OR BY TWO OR MORE PERSONS, EACH STOCKHOLDER NAMED SHOULD SIGN.
-ATTORNEYS, EXECUTORS, ADMINISTRATORS, TRUSTEES, GUARDIANS AND OTHERS SIGNING IN A REPRESENTATIVE CAPACITY SHOULD INDICATE IN WHICH THEY SIGN.
-IF THE SIGNER IS A CORPORATION, PLEASE SIGN FULL CORPORATION NAME BY DULY AUTHORIZED OFFICER.
-IF A PARTNERSHIP, PLEASE SIGN IN PARTNERSHIP NAME BY AUTHORIZED PERSON. -----SIGNATURES(S) DATE O FOLD AND DETACH HERE IF YOU ARE RETURNING YOUR VOTED PROXY BY MAIL O [LAWSON PRODUCTS LOGO] Dear Stockholder: We encourage you to vote your shares electronically this year either by telephone or via the Internet.
+ATTORNEYS, EXECUTORS, ADMINISTRATORS, TRUSTEES, GUARDIANS AND OTHERS SIGNING IN A REPRESENTATIVE CAPACITY SHOULD INDICATE THE CAPACITY IN WHICH THEY SIGN.
+IF THE SIGNER IS A CORPORATION, PLEASE SIGN FULL CORPORATE NAME BY DULY AUTHORIZED OFFICER.
+IF A PARTNERSHIP, PLEASE SIGN IN PARTNERSHIP NAME BY AUTHORIZED PERSON.

+Dear Stockholder:

+We encourage you to vote your shares electronically this year either by telephone or via the Internet.
 This will eliminate the need to return your proxy card.
 You will need your proxy card and Social Security number (where applicable) when voting your shares electronically.
 The Voter Control Number that appears in the box above, just below the perforation, must be used in order to vote by telephone or via the Internet.

 The EquiServe Vote by Telephone and Vote by Internet systems can be accessed 24-hours a day, seven days a week up until the day prior to the meeting.

+TO VOTE BY TELEPHONE:

+Using a touch-tone phone call Toll-free: 1-877-PRX-VOTE (1-877-779-8683)

+TO VOTE BY INTERNET:

+Log on to the Internet and go to the website:

+HTTP://WWW.EPROXYVOTE.COM/LAWS

-TO VOTE BY TELEPHONE: Using a touch-tone phone call Toll-free: 1-877-PRX-VOTE (1-877-779-8683) TO VOTE BY INTERNET: Log on to the Internet and go to the website: HTTP://WWW.EPROXYVOTE.COM/LAWS NOTE: IF YOU VOTE OVER THE INTERNET, YOU MAY INCUR COSTS SUCH AS TELECOMMUNICATION AND INTERNET ACCESS CHARGES FOR WHICH YOU WILL BE RESPONSIBLE.
+NOTE: IF YOU VOTE OVER THE INTERNET, YOU MAY INCUR COSTS SUCH AS TELECOMMUNICATION AND INTERNET ACCESS CHARGES FOR WHICH YOU WILL BE RESPONSIBLE.

 THANK YOU FOR VOTING YOUR SHARES YOUR VOTE IS IMPORTANT!

-DO NOT RETURN THIS PROXY CARD IF YOU ARE VOTING BY TELEPHONE OR THE INTERNET.
+DO NOT RETURN THIS PROXY CARD IF YOU ARE VOTING BY TELEPHONE OR THE INTERNET